-While the legal mens rea (mens rea means the mental blameworthiness) required to be proved remains the same for a professional person suspected of involvement in a mortgage fraud, the acumen and experience of that professional person will often be deployed against him by the prosecution.
+While the legal mens rea (mens rea means the mental blameworthiness) required to be proved remains the same for a professional person suspected of involvement in mortgage fraud, the acumen and experience of that professional person will often be deployed against him by the prosecution.

 It will be argued that because of that experience and acumen s/he must have known or ought to have known that the application or transaction was fraudulent.
 The real situation can be that such propositions are often far from the reality of the lives of busy, under-resourced professionals.
 That said, dishonesty may be established in many different ways, and a prosecution will rely on a number of factors to prove its case.
-The job of the defence lawyer is to be tenacious in the fight for each point contended for to trial.
+The job of the mortgage fraud lawyer is to be tenacious in the fight for each point contended up to trial.

 Solicitors and other professionals are in fact specifically on notice from their governing body (In the case of solicitors from The Solicitors Regulation Authority) in respect of certain triggers which should make them aware that a transaction may be bogus, or contain a dishonest element.
-Specialist mortgage fraud solicitors will also be aware that In addition, POCA (The Proceeds of Crime Act) 2002 imposes a duty on professionals to report suspicious financial transactions to the authorities.
+Specialist mortgage fraud solicitors will also be aware that, in addition, POCA (The Proceeds of Crime Act) 2002 imposes a duty on professionals to report suspicious financial transactions to the authorities.
 Such trigger circumstances include:

 Multiple recent remortgages or sales on a property

 A large unexplained increase in the purchase price from the price the property was bought for

 A payment of the deposit direct to the seller

 A deposit not paid by the purchaser but by a third party